-- Compensation levels in cases of amenity damage - Compensation where remediation is required - Compensation in 'stigma' cases oil, kerosene and other spills - The corporate veil: when can it be drawn aside? - Discovery of documents said to support complaints of nuisance - The existence of alleged easements to pollute (noise and odour) - Evidence corroborating complaints of nuisance: its legitimate extent - Flooding, including 'the common enemy' (Gordon's Court of Appeal case on the 'common enemy' as a defence to flooding remaining the lead authority on the topic); he is familiar with the initial expert evidence required to establish causation - Group Litigation and Group Litigation Orders - Leases: can a break clauses be activated where there is an issue as to pollution? - Leases: is the change in an energy subsidy a frustrating event? - Injunctive relief: when should it be granted? - Injunctive relief: is compensation an adequate alternative? - Injunctive relief: a simple order of abatement, or should works be required? - Interim injunctive relief - Why make a claim in negligence if there is a claim in nuisance? - Pre-action disclosure - Prescription has the right to pollute been established? - Public nuisance as a means of defeating a right to prescription - 'Reasonable user' as a defence in nuisance - Statutory nuisance and 'best practicable means' - Strict liability for fire, spills and other dangerous activities - Threshold considerations: is there a nuisance at all? - costs budgeting and liability for adverse costs noise from car works, garages, racing tracks, schools, dogs, kennels, construction works, parties, festivals and pubs • odours, smoke and dust from food plants, biomass units, composting plants, potato washing units, sewage treatment plants, foundries, renderers and other works.
+- Compensation levels in cases of amenity damage - Compensation where remediation is required - Compensation in 'stigma' cases oil, kerosene and other spills - The corporate veil: when can it be drawn aside? - Discovery of documents in both criminal and civil contexts - The existence of alleged easements to pollute (noise and odour) - Evidence corroborating complaints of nuisance: its legitimate extent - Flooding, including 'the common enemy' (Gordon's Court of Appeal case on the 'common enemy' as a defence to flooding remaining the lead authority on the topic); he is familiar with the initial expert evidence required to establish causation - Group Litigation and Group Litigation Orders - Leases: can a break clauses be activated where there is an issue as to pollution? - Leases: is the change in an energy subsidy a frustrating event? - Injunctive relief: when should it be granted? - Injunctive relief: is compensation an adequate alternative? - Injunctive relief: a simple order of abatement, or should works be required? - Interim injunctive relief - Why make a claim in negligence if there is a claim in nuisance? - Pre-action disclosure - Prescription has the right to pollute been established? - Public nuisance as a means of defeating a right to prescription - 'Reasonable user' as a defence in nuisance - Sentencing under the environmental sentencing guidelines - Statutory nuisance and 'best practicable means' - Strict liability for fire, spills and other dangerous activities - Threshold considerations: is there a nuisance at all? - costs budgeting and liability for adverse costs